farcasterxyz/hub-monorepo/apps/hubble/www/docs/docs/cli.md

   --statsd-metrics-server <host>        The host to send statsd metrics to, eg "127.0.0.1:8125". (default: disabled)

 Diagnostics:
-    --opt-out-diagnostics [boolean]     Opt-out of sending diagnostics data to Warpcast.
+    --opt-out-diagnostics [boolean]     Opt-out of sending diagnostics data to the Farcaster foundation.
-                                        Diagnostics are used to troubleshoot user issues and improve health of the network.No sensitive
-                                        information is shared with Warpcast team. (default: disabled)
+                                        Diagnostics are used to troubleshoot user issues and improve health of the network.
+No sensitive information is shared with the Farcaster foundation team. (default: disabled)

 Networking Options:
   -a, --allowed-peers <peerIds...>      Only peer with specific peer ids. (default: all peers allowed)